sethgrid/httpsink/README.md

 	hSync, _ := NewHTTPSink()
 	defer hSync.Close()

-	expectedBody := []byte(`{"key":"value"}`)
+	// set the behavior of the foreign API endpoint expectedBody := []byte(`{"key":"value"}`)
 	hSync.SetNextResponse(&SimpleResponseWriter{StatusCode: http.StatusTeapot, Body: expectedBody})

-	// make call to your code that in-turn makes a call to an api err := sendAPIRequest()
+	// make call to your code that in-turn makes a call to the foreign API endpoint err := sendAPIRequest()
 	if err != nil{
 	  t.Errorf("error sending api request - %s", err)
 	}

-	// optionaly verify that the foreign api got the right request if you like getURL := fmt.Sprintf("http://%s/get?idx=0", hSync.Addr)
+	// optionaly verify that the foreign API got the right request if you like getURL := fmt.Sprintf("http://%s/get?idx=0", hSync.Addr)
 	getResp, _ := http.Get(getURL)